Master-Oldu/master-azerbaijani-astro/src/pages/legal/privacy-policy.md

 Master Azerbaijani (“we,” “us,” or “our”) respects your privacy.
 This Privacy Policy explains how we collect, use, and protect your information when you visit **masterazerbaijani.com** or interact with our services.

-We aim to keep this policy simple, transparent, and compliant with applicable laws including U.S. privacy requirements, the GDPR (EU), and the CCPA/CPRA (California).
+We aim to keep this policy simple, transparent, and compliant with applicable laws, including U.S. privacy requirements, the GDPR (EU), and the CCPA/CPRA (California).

 ---

 # 1. Information We Collect

-We currently collect **very limited personal information**, and only when you choose to provide it.
+We currently collect **very limited personal information, and only** when you choose to provide it.

 ### 1.1.
 Information You Provide Directly
 - **Email communication**